7 Ways to Raise Potassium Levels When Your Body Needs More

 Advertisement

 "If your potassium levels are just borderline low after a sweaty workout, an electrolyte drink or certain foods can bring them back up fairly quickly," Mitri says.
-Within 30 to 60 minutes of eating foods high in potassium, small increases can occur in plasma potassium levels, according to an older November 2012 study in the Journal of Athletic Training.
+Within 30 to 60 minutes of eating foods high in potassium, small increases can occur in plasma potassium levels, according to a November 2012 study in the Journal of Athletic Training.

 How Much Potassium Do You Need?